fonsirada/hexbeat/README.md

 ---

 ***HEXBEAT*** is a short rhythm game made for the original Nintendo Game Boy.
-Defend yourself against an onslaught of spells by timing your shields to the music, and survive until the end!
+Defend yourself against an onslaught of spells by timing your attacks to the music, and survive until the end!

 # Table of Contents
 1. [How to Play](#how-to-play)